elbwalker/walkerOS/README.md

 ```

 A destination has a `config` object and an optional `init` as well as the `push` function.
-As soon as an event triggers the destinations init function gets called once.
-And all events will get sent to the additional destination now.
+As soon as an event triggers the destinations init function gets called once so that all events will get sent to the additional destination now.

-_See more examples, learn how to customize or write your own in the [destinations deep dive](https://github.com/elbwalker/walker.js/XXXXXXXXXXXXXXXXXXXXXX)_.
+_See more examples, learn how to customize, or write your own in the [destinations deep dive](https://github.com/elbwalker/walker.js/XXXXXXXXXXXXXXXXXXXXXX)_.

 ## 🛠 Contributing

 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make the walker better, please fork the repo and create a pull request.
+If you have a suggestion that would make walker.js better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)